Updated as of February 11, 2022

 USAC’s website includes links to information created and maintained by third parties, including links to social media sites used by USAC.
 Third-party sites may collect different and/or more information about you.
 Additionally, by virtue of using those sites, you may reveal certain personal information to USAC or third parties.

 USAC is not responsible for the policies and practices of the third-party website.
 Additionally, USAC does not control or guarantee the accuracy, relevance, timeliness, usefulness or completeness of the third-party websites.
-You should not use any information obtained from a third-party website as the basis for decisions or actions regarding universal service collections or disbursements or participation in any universal service program activity.
+You should not use any information obtained from a third-party website as the basis for decisions or actions regarding universal service collections or disbursements or participation in any universal service program activity or any other program administered by USAC at the direction of the FCC.
 USAC does not endorse the third party sponsoring the site, any views expressed on the site, or products or services offered on the site.

 Please note that this Privacy Notice does not apply to third-party sites.
 Instead, each site is governed by different policies and practices.
 You should review the privacy policies for each site you visit.